FormMail.pl

 die "Invalid referer" unless $valid_referer;

-# Get form data
+# Get and validate form data

 my $recipient = $cgi->param('recipient') || '';